huawei-openlab/oct-engine/services/scheduler/API.md

 ```
 POST /os
 ```
 Add a new host OS node to the Test Server.
-Most time it is done automaticly when an 'ocitd' daemon start running in a new node.
+Most time it is done automaticly when an 'octd' daemon start running in a new node.

 **Input**